-A reunion weekend wouldn't be complete without some time in the classroom, right?
+Alumni Weekend wouldn't be complete without some time in the classroom, right?
 Don’t worry – this time around, you won’t be quizzed at the end!
-Alumni College offers a variety of classroom sessions that explore subjects so current you could find them in today’s headlines.
-It’s guaranteed you’ll learn something new!
+Alumni College offers a variety of classroom sessions that explore many subjects.
+You are guaranteed to learn something new!

 Alumni College sessions are free and open to all Alumni Weekend attendees, with no advance registration required.

 Be sure to check the final Alumni College Schedule to confirm locations and times.

 All classroom sessions take place on Saturday, June 10 in Benton Hall.